-The Principal and authorised staff may also use such force as is reasonable given the circumstances when conducting a search without consent for prohibited items such as knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or articles that have been or could be used to commit an offence or cause harm.
+The Principal and authorised staff may also use such force as is reasonable given the circumstances when conducting a search without consent for prohibited items as listed below in paragraph 5.2.

 For further details, please see the Appendix A: TMET Restrictive Physical Intervention Policy at the end of this policy.